mehulagg/gitlab/doc/user/project/integrations/jira_server_configuration.md

 your Jira projects.

-As an example, the following process creates a user named `gitlab` and that's a member of a new group named `gitlab-developers`.
+As an example, the following process creates a user named `gitlab` and that's a member of a new group named `gitlab-developers`:

 1. To create a new user, sign in to your Jira instance as an administrator, and then go to **Gear icon > User Management**.